-The 56F8355/56F8155 offer security features intended to prevent unauthorized users from reading the contents of the Flash Memory (FM) array.
-The Flash security consists of several hardware interlocks that block the means by which an unauthorized user could gain access to the Flash array.
+The 56F8345 offers security features intended to prevent unauthorized users from reading the contents of the Flash Memory (FM) array.
+The 56F8345's Flash security consists of several hardware interlocks that block the means by which an unauthorized user could gain access to the Flash array.